 Depending where you’re located in our region, you may be eligible to apply to harvest and use surface rainfall runoff, including from streams, rivers, creeks and catchment dams.

-Surface water is a precious resource and it’s important that it’s managed carefully to protect existing customers and the environment.
+Surface water is a precious resource and it’s important that it’s managed carefully to protect existing users and the environment.

 At GWMWater, we're responsible for: